There’s a light that shines on every flower

 His name is Jesus.

-Laughing Children by Lennox Grey
+Around My Christmas Tree by Lennox Grey

 This used to be my favorite season song when I was really young.
 I grew up believing that our Lord and Savior Jesus Christ was born on December 25th when scriptures plainly do not state so.
-This question tends to pop up around this time a lot, but it’s hardly addressed in full for many are afraid of upsetting Christians.
+This question tends to pop up around this time a lot, but it’s hardly addressed in full, for many are afraid of upsetting Christians.
 Today, we’re going there.

 It was the 3rd century, people started to speculate about the birth of Jesus when Hyppolytus (ca.170-236) claimed that Jesus was born on December 25.
 Much later on, Cyril of Jerusalem (348-286) said that Jesus was born on December 25th because of the original Roman birth census which he had access to said so.
 But did the Bible say so?
 And yes, I know the Bible does not have to record every event, but this was the birth of the Savior.
 This was the birth of the Man Who’ll eventually die for our sins.
 Wouldn’t the Bible have dedicated at least a portion in His honor telling us the exact date of His birth?
 Wouldn’t the disciples have celebrated His birthday?
 So if December 25th was not the birth of our Savior, what is the significance of the day?
 Let’s dig in deeper.